Dunn Mabika Hove: Death

 Dunn Mabika Hove ‘‘Paris Checherere’’ died in the early hours of the morning of February 27, 2007 aged 47.
 He had throughout his military career, particularly the DRC war developed a number of ailments including diabetes and heart disease.
 He died in a diabetic coma in a private clinic in Craneborne, Harare.
 He was declared a Liberation War Hero and was buried at the heroes’ acre in Harare.
 He is survived by his wife, Grace and three children, Fidelis, Tinashe and Tsitsi.

+National Awards

+Despite passing on at a relatively young age, the late commander was awarded the following accolades over his liberation and civil service career: